Branston Church of England Infant Academy

 What is the impact of learning these skills?

-By developing the children’s knowledge of Christianity, Islam and other world religions, we are enabling our children to learn how to be respectful and sensitive towards other cultures and faiths.
+By developing the children’s knowledge of religions and non-religious worldviews we are enabling our children to learn how to be respectful and sensitive towards other cultures and faiths.
 We are providing the opportunity for children to develop their own abilities to reflect, ask questions and discuss important topics.